ip413/bbb1/README.md

 * top components - which exist only in one instance in whole ap, and are containers for other components
 * common components - just minions

-Common components could be wrapped by HOC which could have SEND button - this could be better attitude to forms, in general.
+Common components could be wrapped by HOC which can handle SEND button - this could be better attitude in context of forms, in general.